 - A photocopy of your passport page showing personal information (photo, name, date of birth, etc.) if you are not a Canadian citizen or other similar identification document if you are Canadian.

-- If you are a Canadian permanent resident, please also include a copy of your permanent resident card.
+- If you are a Canadian permanent resident, please also include a copy of your valid permanent resident card.

-- If you already hold an open temporary work permit authorizing you to work anywhere in Canada for the duration of your visit, please include a copy.
+- If you already hold an open temporary work permit authorizing you to work anywhere in Canada for the duration of your visit, please include a copy of the same.

-- If the request is approved by the University, you will receive an official Letter of Invitation (LOI), an Acceptance Form and CIC immigration documents for you to apply for a Temporary Work Permit.
+- If the request is approved by the University, you will receive an official Letter of Invitation (LOI), an Acceptance Form and, where applicable, CIC immigration documents for you to apply for a Temporary Work Permit.

 - Sign and return the Acceptance Form as instructed on and use the other document to begin applying for a Temporary Work Permit.
 Please don’t apply for a visa or work permit until such time that Concordia provides you with the required documentation.

 Immigration: If you are not a Canadian citizen, permanent resident or do not hold an open work permit for the duration of your visit, then you are responsible for obtaining any and all immigration documents required for you to enter Canada and conduct your research project at Concordia.